 Traditional advertising, for example on TV or in magazines, is notoriously expensive.
 But there are some great low-cost advertising opportunities if you look in the right places.

 As I mentioned earlier, social media advertising is a fantastic way to reach your audience if you have a small budget.
-Also look out for local publications, industry blogs or other sources where advertising costs will be lower.
+But also look out for local publications, industry blogs or other sources where advertising costs will be lower.
 As long as their audience is relevant to your business, it’s a good investment.

 Being able to call yourself award-winning isn’t just great for your ego, it’s another one of my low-cost marketing ideas for small businesses.
 If you win (or are even nominated or shortlisted) an award, you’ll be able to use this in your marketing materials for years to come.

 This will make you seem trustworthy, reliable and an expert in your field.
 Depending on the award, there may be a fee to enter or to attend the awards ceremony.

 You’ll also be able to benefit from the marketing and PR surrounding the awards.
 It’s likely that news of the awards will be featured in the press, helping to raise awareness of your small business.

 Promoting a special discount, freebie or other offers can help give your marketing a boost for very little cost.
 Everyone loves a special offer – it’s likely that people who have been thinking about purchasing from you for a while will finally take the leap if there’s 20% off.